 These are also great for hotel nights or when staying with friends, and can be expanded into multiple meals when served with baked potatoes or brown rice.
 Here is a great, oil free, travel-friendly option.

 When I pack for a trip, I never leave home without a couple bags of Rip’s Big Bowl Cereal and a bag of our PLANTSTRONG Granola.
 I know I can stop at any Starbucks and purchase a cup of plant-based milk and a banana or two.
 For an early morning flight, I will also bring a frozen unsweetened applesauce pouch along with a lidded bowl of frozen berries and a spoon.
 Then on the plane or during a layover, the bowl of berries and the applesauce have thawed and can be mixed with the granola and/or cereal for a super fast and filling meal that requires no liquid or refrigeration.
 Try it!

 Here are some ideas of what to order in different types of restaurants:

 Asian restaurants: Ask for brown rice, steamed vegetables, steamed edamame, or tofu, hold the extra sauces, and use low sodium soy sauce sparingly.
 Another good option for both restaurants and most grocery stores: brown rice vegetable sushi.

 Steak House/American: Believe it or not, you can get a great meal at a steak house.
-You can almost always find options like potatoes, sweet potatoes, and lots of steamed vegetables, or you ask your server for a salad with every fresh vegetable they have on hand (and even fruit!), with a side of balsamic vinegar (or sneak in your own PLANTSTRONG dressing).
+You can almost always find options like potatoes, sweet potatoes, and lots of steamed vegetables, or you ask your server for a salad with every fresh vegetable they have on hand (and even fruit!), with a side of balsamic vinegar.

 Breakfast spots: Request oatmeal made with non-dairy milk or water, fruit, and some nuts.
 You can also ask if they have whole grain bread, a little nut butter or avocado (hold the oil!), and fruit.